Title Image

 2021

-TARUS joined the trend toward compact 5-axis gantry mills which do not require complex foundations with the introduction of the 5GLC.
-TARUS' 20 years of experience with linear motor direct drives means higher speed, better surface quality, and less wear.
-Combined with Heidenhain and Siemens controls and the best spindles and automation, TARUS delivers the highest performance in the smallest footprint.
+TARUS joined the trend toward compact 5-axis gantry mills which do not require complex and costly foundations with the introduction of the 5GLC.
+TARUS’ 20 years of experience with linear motor direct drives means higher speed, better surface quality, and less wear.

 2021

-TARUS customers asked for a lighter, quieter in-studio claymill with 5-axis milling and top CNC performance.
-The new TARUS LCMT greatly exceeded those goals.
-The LCMT represents a collaboration with TARUS' largest customer whose industrial designers refined the shape, while we improved upon the structural integrity TARUS claymills are legendary for.
+The LCMT represents a collaboration with TARUS’ largest customer whose industrial designers refined the shape, while TARUS improved upon the structural integrity TARUS Claymills are legendary for.
 The result is quiet, beautiful, understated machine that will be in harmony with any car design studio environment.
-Image Credit: General Motors.